Adjectives to Describe Moods

 Lonely

-Meaning: feeling sad because you are alone and don’t have any friends or some other company.
+Meaning: feeling sad because you are alone and have no friends or company.

 - So many old people are living alone today and most of them feel more or less lonely.